What are Cash Reserves?

-The amount that a company puts in a cash reserve depends entirely on its needs.
-Financial experts generally say that a solid cash reserve is one that can take care of anywhere from three to six months of the company’s expenses.
+The amount that a company puts in a cash reserve account depends entirely on its needs.
+Financial experts generally say that a solid reserve is one that can take care of anywhere from three to six months of the company’s expenses.

-Deciding on a cash reserve amount is an important financial decision for a company.
+Deciding on a reserve amount is an important financial decision for a company.
 Failure to set aside enough cash makes a company financially vulnerable but holding too much in reserve means the company is not taking full advantage of the opportunity to invest more funds in growing its business.

-It’s important for a business to review its financial statements to help determine how much it should be placed in a cash reserve.
-Focusing on business expenses and earnings, as well as the company’s cash flow statement, is the standard way to determine how large a cash reserve should be.
-In most cases, it’s best to use the previous year’s cash flow statement to identify how much revenue the company earned and how much money is spent.
+It’s important for a business to review its financial statements to help determine how much should be placed in a cash reserve.
+Focusing on business expenses and earnings, as well as the company’s cash flow statement, is the standard way to determine how large a reserve should be.
+In most cases, it’s best to use the previous year’s cash flow statement to identify how much revenue the company earned and how much money it spent.

 For startups that don’t have financial statements yet, the cash reserve amount can be established by using the company’s projected cash flow and business budget.
-Subtracting the projected sales from the projected expenses gives the company a number that they can then multiply by the number of months the cash reserve should cover.
+Subtracting the projected monhtly sales from the projected expenses gives the company a number that they can then multiply by the number of months the cash reserve should cover.

 CFI’s Financial Planning and Analysis Cash Flow Modeling Course explore how to build a 12- month cash flow forecast model in excel.

 Cash reserves can also refer to the short-term, highly liquid investments that individuals and companies make to gain quick access to financial resources without the need to have a large amount of cash around.